 A memorial slideshow is a way to honor the deceased and celebrate his or her life.
 Usually played during the memorial service, it contains the most memorable and treasured moments of the person’s life journey.
-You might find it difficult to make the slideshow devoted to your friend’s or relative’s departure but it is a healthy and healing method of dealing with your emotions.
+You might find it difficult to dedicate the slideshow to your friend’s or relative’s departure, but it is a healthy and healing method of dealing with your emotions.
 Through a funeral slideshow, you can say everything that you have always wanted to say and express your deepest gratitude and appreciation.

 General tips on how to make a memorial slideshow:

 On average, slideshows are four to five minutes long with about 30 to 40 images.
 The reason for it is that it perfectly fits an average song.
 If you have doubts about the duration, you can always consult with the funeral director to get some advice.

 CHOOSE THE RIGHT IMAGES

 The most common type of slideshow usually depicts the deceased’s life journey.
 You can also focus on the most significant and important milestones, like marriage and having your first child.
 If the dearly departed had a hobby like traveling or photography, consider showing that in your video.
 Add a couple of pictures where your loved one is surrounded by friends and family members, but try to stick to images that are not crowded.